fsmalkin/llm-doc-highlighting/docs/algorithms/geometry-index.md

 # Geometry Index

-The “geometry index” is a derived Phase 1 artifact that rearranges word/line geometry into a page-centric structure with stable IDs and a deterministic reading order.
+The "geometry index" is a derived Phase 1 artifact that rearranges word/line geometry into a page-centric structure with stable IDs and a deterministic reading order.

 Why it exists:
 - resolvers and renderers usually operate page-by-page